 The story behind Astoriamaro, the creative mashup between the shakers of Bull in China and Smith Teamaker.
-The limited edition product proved to be so well-loved that we've given it a new name in Astoria's Amaro and a new home in our permanent collection.
+The limited edition product proved to be so well-loved that we've given it a new name in Astoria's Amaro and a home in our permanent collection.
 Learn about the creation of the blend below, then find our select recipes for concoctions you can enjoy on any occasion.

 I am excited to meet up with Daniel, Lucas and Katie- the Bull in China team.
 I am a large fan of their products and I deeply respect their talents.
 Their barware is beautiful; simple and elegant and of an old world style—a style I appreciate.
 And, like all of our guest makers to date, they are inspirational, creative and a joy to work with.